Controlling UC Costs for Contributory Employers

 Tax Rate: UC Tax Rate Notices are mailed during the fourth quarter of the year preceding the year to which the rate applies.
 It is important that the notice be promptly forwarded to the staff responsible for completing the UC Quarterly Tax Reports.
 An underpayment of UC taxes will result in a delinquency that accrues interest and could increase the next year's tax rate.
 An overpayment will result in a tax credit or refund that will deprive the employer the current use of cash assets until the overpayment has been discovered and corrected.

 Respond to all documents and inquiries and raise disputes in a timely manner.
-Keep the Department of Labor and Industry (Department) informed when addresses and phone numbers change so there is no interruption in communications.
+Keep the department informed when addresses and phone numbers change so there is no interruption in communications.

-Dishonored Check Penalty: A penalty is charged for any check that is dishonored by the bank upon which it is drawn.
-The check penalty is equal to the face value of the check, with a minimum charge of $10 and a maximum charge of $100 for each dishonored check.
+Dishonored Check Penalty: A penalty is charged to anyone who provides a check or payment by electronic transfer to the Department of Labor & Industry that is subsequently dishonored by the bank upon which it is drawn.
+The check penalty will be 10 percent of the face value of the check, up to a maximum of $1,000, with a minimum of $25 per occurrence.

 FUTA Tax Credit